Close Menu

 Yak & Yeti is located in Disney’s Animal Kingdom’s Asia section.
 You’ll find it right over the bridge from Adventurers Outpost on Findy Island.

 The directions are simple: face the Tree of Life, head right, and cross the bridge into Asia.
-It’s the first building you’ll see after crossing that bridge.
-Can’t find it?
+It’s the first building after the bridge.

 Look for Expedition Everest nearby.
-The restaurant uses this popular attraction as a landmark for lost guests.
-Here’s what surprised me most.
+The restaurant uses this popular attraction as a landmark.

-The location feels tucked away, but it’s actually in plain sight.
-Most guests walk right past it without realizing they’re missing one of Animal Kingdom’s best dining options.
+The location feels tucked away but it’s actually in plain sight.
+Most guests walk past without realizing they’re missing one of Animal Kingdom’s best dining options.

-Getting a table requires strategy because Animal Kingdom has limited dining options.
-Advance dining reservations disappear quickly, especially during busy seasons.
+Getting a table requires strategy.
+Advance dining reservations disappear quickly during busy seasons.

-But here’s a secret most people don’t know.
-You can call the restaurant directly and mention Landry’s membership for priority reservations.
+Here’s a secret: call the restaurant directly and mention Landry’s membership for priority reservations.

-Landry’s Select Club membership costs $25 for a lifetime, but it gives you serious booking advantages.
-With this card, you can essentially skip waiting lines at Landry’s restaurants.
+Landry’s Select Club membership costs $25 for a lifetime and gives you serious booking advantages.
+You can skip waiting lines at Landry’s restaurants.

-Walk-up availability exists early in your park day if you don’t have reservations.
-I’ve seen guests get tables by arriving right when the park opens and asking nicely.
+Walk-up availability exists early in your park day.
+Arrive right when the park opens and ask for a table.

-The $25 Landry’s fee pays for itself quickly if you visit multiple times.
-This membership works at Rainforest Cafe too, giving you more Disney dining options with priority access.
+The $25 Landry’s fee pays for itself if you visit multiple times.
+This membership also works at Rainforest Cafe.

 Comprehensive Menu Analysis and Food Reviews